geekiam/website/static/posts/how-to-use-javascript-classes.md

  We can declare a `name;` field inside the body of the class which declares a public field name.

+ The public fields declared such a way is expressive and ensures the fields exist on every created instance of the class.
+This ensures the field is always present and assists in ensuring the class definition is more self-documenting.

+ Public instance fields are added with `Object.defineProperty()` either at construction time in the base class or just after `super()` returns in a subclass.

- The public fields declared such a way is expressive: a quick look at the fields declarations is enough to understand the class’s data structure.
+  a quick look at the fields declarations is enough to understand the class’s data structure.

  ```javascript